Humaira Bano

-Humaira Bano is a Pakistani actress.
-She is known for her roles in Mere Humdam, Deewangi, Ishq Zahe Naseeb and Jhoot.
+Humaira Bano is a Pakistani actress who mainly appears in television dramas.
+She is known for her roles in television series Mere Humdam, Deewangi, Ishq Zahe Naseeb and Jhoot.

 Early life

 Humaira was born on 17 December 1971 in Islamabad, Pakistan.
 She completed her studies at the University of Islamabad.

 She joined the industry in 2004.
 She was also noted for her roles in the dramas Aik Thi Rania, Bholi Bano, Jugnoo, and Aas.
-She is known for her work in dramas Mere Humdam, Mehar Posh, Ishq Zahe Naseeb, and Phir Wohi Mohabbat.
+She is known for her work in the dramas Mere Humdam, Mehar Posh, Ishq Zahe Naseeb, and Phir Wohi Mohabbat.

 Personal life

 Humaira is divorced and has one son.